WEGO (AM)

 WEGO (1410 kHz) was an AM radio station licensed to serve Concord, North Carolina.
+The station operated from 1942 to 2022.

 History

-The 1410 spot on the dial was first heard from Concord in 1942.
+The 1410 spot on the dial was first heard from Concord, North Carolina, in 1942.
 WEGO was owned by Wayne M. Nelson, who constructed the station's studios along Highway 29 (now Concord Parkway), just west of the city.
 In 1953, the city's newspaper, The Concord Tribune (now Independent-Tribune) purchased the station.
 Over the next few years, WEGO began airing local newscasts, in addition to the Associated Press wire stories and the T-N News Network.
-In 1960, The Tribune sold WEGO to the Suburban Radio Group of Belmont, North Carolina, which began the station's greatest period of growth and popularity.
-In 1961, WEGO-FM was launched, and a few years later, General Manager Jim Keel renamed it WPEG, the call sign of a newly acquired SRG station in Winston-Salem.
+In 1960, The Tribune sold WEGO to the Suburban Radio Group (SRG) of Belmont, North Carolina, which began the station's greatest period of growth and popularity.
+In 1961, WEGO-FM was launched, and a few years later, general manager Jim Keel renamed it WPEG, the call sign of a newly acquired SRG station in Winston-Salem.
 Keel encouraged a more contemporary presentation on WEGO.
 Announcer Gene Hinson launched "The Show Without a Name" and gained a sizeable teen audience every afternoon.
 Other popular announcers on the station during this period included Bob Raiford, Jack Becknell, Chief Engineer Ken Kennedy and Richard Irwin.
 The station dropped the last vestiges of block programming, and began airing a full-time "Easy Top-40" format.
 Popular announcers on the station in these years included Jay Driggers, John Stiles, Bill Biggerstaff, Gary Walker and Dick Reid Norwood.
 Broadcaster Charlie Hicks was a program host and general manager of the station from 1969-80.